 So what you need to do is to start warming up your leads with emails.
 Email is still the best way to reach prospects and, in fact, people want more email communication (72% prefer receiving offers via email).

-Add real estate leads to you CRM and mailing lists.
-Send an introductory email offering your latest market report or neighborhood guide.
+Add real estate leads to your CRM and mailing lists.
+Send an introductory email offering your latest market report, neighborhood guide, or take a look at some of our other email ideas.
 Keep your message short and remember to include:

 - a strong call-to-action (e.g., download a neighborhood guide or market update, etc.);